-And I groaned like an Eroserian infected with protomolecule each time I heard Err-rose…Air-ross…Err-ross…Air-rose…Euros.
-(Come on…Euros, really?)
-I’ve been in camp Ear-ross since the NEAR mission — with only Dr Iturbi and Sematimba for company, it seems.
+And I groaned like an Eroserian infected with protomolecule each time I heard Err-rose…Air-ross…Err-ross…Air-rose…Euros (…Euros, really?)
+I’ve been in camp Ear-ross since the NEAR mission with only Dr Iturbi and Sematimba for company, it seems.
 I now understand why Eros became known as the murder capital of the asteroid belt.

-The century given in the opening text crawl is confusing, a few lost decades…or maybe I’ve overdone it on the Ganymede gin?
+The century given in the opening text crawl left be me confused, a few lost decades…or maybe I’ve overdone it on the Ganymede gin?